Alice Ethelyn Witham

 Brief Life History of Alice Ethelyn

-When Alice Ethelyn Witham was born on 5 September 1915, in Ipswich, Essex, Massachusetts, United States, her father, Zebulon Witham, was 35 and her mother, Marguerite Anne Comeau, was 36.
-She married Joseph Irving Boudreau on 8 May 1936, in Seabrook, Rockingham, New Hampshire, United States.
-They were the parents of at least 1 son and 3 daughters.
-She lived in North Reading, Middlesex, Massachusetts, United States in 1940 and Spring Street Cemetery, Essex, Essex, Massachusetts, United States in 1950.
-She died on 13 August 2004, in Essex, Massachusetts, United States, at the age of 88.
+When Alice Ethelyn Witham was born on 5 September 1915, in Ipswich, Essex, Massachusetts, United States, her father, Zebulon Witham, was 35 and her mother, Annie M Witham, was 35.
+She married Joseph Boudreau on 8 May 1936, in Seabrook, Rockingham, New Hampshire, United States.
+They were the parents of at least 3 sons and 5 daughters.
+She immigrated to United States in 1897 and lived in Spring Street Cemetery, Essex, Essex, Massachusetts, United States in 1950 and Beverly, Manitoba, Canada in 1950.
+She died on 13 August 2004, in Essex, Massachusetts, United States, at the age of 88, and was buried in Harmony Grove Cemetery, Salem, Essex, Massachusetts, United States.

 Photos and Memories (1)